Fourier Series - Introduction

 Fourier series are used in the analysis of periodic functions.

-A periodic function
+A periodic square wave

 Many of the phenomena studied in engineering and science are periodic in nature eg. the current and voltage in an alternating current circuit.
 These periodic functions can be analysed into their constituent components (fundamentals and harmonics) by a process called Fourier analysis.